ArduPilot/ardupilot_wiki/common/source/docs/common-rangefinder-jae-jre-30.rst

 The JAE (Japan Aviation Electronics Industry) JRE-30 radar is a light weight (110g) radar with a maximum range of over 50m.
 The relatively wide beam width (about 20 deg) and reliable ranging even in difficult environments can make it a better choice than lidar for some applications.

+The sensor supports both CAN and Serial interfaces.

 .. image:: ../../../images/jae-jre-30.jpg
     :target: ../_images/jae-jre-30.jpg